-Whether you have some bucket list destinations that are unmissable, such as Hike Patagonia, explore Machu Picchu, or soak in the sun in Copacabana Beach in Rio de Janeiro, here you can find the perfect itinerary to South America backpack.
+Whether you have some bucket list destinations that are unmissable, such as searching for the best hikes in South America, exploring the amazing National Parks, or soaking in the sun in Copacabana Beach in Rio de Janeiro, here you can find the perfect itinerary to go Backpacking in South America.

-Backpacking in South America - Choose the Best Route
+Backpacking in South America: How to Choose the Best Route for you!?

 - What is your budget: Are you planning to travel on a budget or you are more of a flashpacker?

 - What are your main interests: Are you looking to visit historic cities and enjoy the local cuisine?
 Or maybe you want to go trekking?
 Maybe you are looking for more adventures such as surfing, scuba diving, visiting jungles…

 South America is without a doubt one of the most diverse continents on the Planet.
 Here you can find the largest forest in the world, the Amazon.